zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 Why more efficient?
 When you install a package, we keep it in a global store on your machine, and hard-link to it.
 For each version of a module, there is only ever one copy kept on disk.
-When using npm or yarn for example, if you have 100 packages using lodash, you will have 100 copies of lodash on disk. _Pnpm allows you to save gigabytes of memory!_
+When using npm or yarn for example, if you have 100 packages using lodash, you will have 100 copies of lodash on disk. _Pnpm allows you to save gigabytes of disk space!_

 ## Why not Yarn?